ghTracking/ghtracking.github.io/README.md

 * *What is the closure temperature of a mineral?
 Provide two examples.*
 * *Outline four of the primary geological laws used for deducing rock facies.*
+* *Outline the primary facies observed at Ketton.*

 <details><summary>Hutton's investigative interest:</summary>